copperwater/xNetHack/doc/xnh-changelog-2.0.md

   chance.
 - Each barracks in the castle may open into either the courtyard or the throne room with equal probability.
 These doors are no longer locked.
+- Worm teeth are made of bone rather than "mysterious" material 0.
 - Teleportation onto the Vibrating Square is now allowed.
 - You can only rub things if you are in a form with hands.
 - When metallivores eat metal from the ground, assuming it has no special